hlotvonen/glyph-drawing-club/README.md

 - [ ] Make a longer tutorial
 - [ ] UI improvements
-- [ ] Exported JPG won't open in Photoshop.
+- [ ] For some reason, photoshop gives an error when opening the exported `.jpg` file.
+Workaround is to open the image in any other software (like Preview on Mac), export it again, and it should open normally now.
-- [ ] Glyph offset x & y are a bit unintuitive
+- [ ] Glyph offset x & y needs a rework
 - [ ] "Reset to default" button offset y is sometimes incorrect

 #### To-do in the future (maybe)